Pioreactor/docs.pioreactor/experiments/02-Secondary level education/01-control-testing.md

 3. Wipe the vials and place them in the Pioreactors.
 4. Visit [pioreactor.local](http://pioreactor.local) and start a new experiment.
 5. On the left menu, select the _Pioreactors_ page.
 Add any additional Pioreactors that you would like to use (more information [here](/user-guide/create-cluster)).
-6. Select _Manage all Pioreactors_, and start _Stirring_ activity, _Temperature automation_ activity (set to an optimal temperature; ex.
+6. Select _Control all Pioreactors_, and start _Stirring_ activity, _Temperature automation_ activity (set to an optimal temperature; ex.
 30°C) and _OD reading_ activity.
 7. Confirm that everything looks normal (ex: receiving optical density signal).
-8. Back on the _Pioreactors_ page, select _Manage all Pioreactors_ and start _Growth rate_.
+8. Back on the _Pioreactors_ page, select _Control all Pioreactors_ and start _Growth rate_.
 It will take a minute for results to begin showing up.
 9. Watch growth progress on the _Overview_ page.